If you have a wonderful idea for a book, you've come to the right place.

 typically receive an advance of anywhere from $10,000 to $100,000+ (depending

-on the projected number of readers likely to buy your book).
+on such factors as the size of your existing audience and the projected number of readers likely to buy your book).
 And if your

 sales take off, you could earn a great deal more than that from your royalties.